seapagan/github-changelog-md/README.md

 this comment in place for others :pray:.

-If you use this tool and like it, please consider giving it a :star: on Github, wich helps others find it.
+If you use this tool and like it, please consider giving it a :star: on Github, which helps others find it.
 Thanks!

 If you find this tool is useful, please consider [sponsoring](https://github.com/sponsors/seapagan) the developer .
 All sponsors